Sum to Zero

 Handling metadata when using Reaper for mastering

-Handling metadata is a crucial step in mastering a record.
-It serves as an excellent tool for maintaining a well-organized and searchable digital archive, a necessity for any professional mastering studio.
-Clients often request files years after the process is complete, and proper metadata ensures those files can be easily located.
+Metadata handling matters more than it sounds in mastering.
+A well-organized, searchable archive is essential for any professional studio.
+Clients often request files years after the process is complete, and proper metadata ensures those files can actually be found.

-One of the key reasons I love using Reaper for mastering is its ability to handle every task within a single project: audio processing, sequencing, and exporting.
-This centralization allows me to store a release’s metadata directly in the timeline and automate the export process.
+One reason I keep coming back to Reaper for mastering is that it handles everything in a single project: processing, sequencing, and exporting.
+That means I can store a release's metadata directly in the timeline and automate the exports.

-The primary way I manage this is by attaching metadata directly to Regions.
+The way I manage this is by attaching metadata directly to Regions.

 Why Regions?

-Working with regions in Reaper makes perfect sense for mastering, especially when dealing with time-constrained audio like a single song, an album, or movements in a classical piece.
+Working with regions in Reaper is a natural fit for mastering, especially for time-bounded material like a single track, an album, or movements in a classical piece.

 Even for a gapless record, regions help visualize where specific parts begin and end.
-They allow you to jump between sections instantly and make cuts to process sections separately if needed—even if you ultimately export everything as a single continuous file.
+They let you jump between sections instantly and make cuts to process sections separately if needed, even if you ultimately export everything as a single continuous file.

 The Metadata Template